Open DofE Expeditions for Individuals

 Our Packages include:

 Participants will receive a link to e-learning materials before any physical element of the course, to be completed at their own pace before the practice expedition.
 Our face to face training sessions are either run as an additional 2 day camp, or added on to the start of the practice expedition.
 For all Gold expeditions, one of the training days is a refresher day/ build up day at the start of the qualifying expedition to ensure that the necessary skills and techniques are fresh in the participants’ minds, and allow our assessors to see that the team are safe and proficient in the mode of transport.
 The training days will involve covering the DofE training framework and ensuring the team have the knowledge and skills to complete their expeditions safely.
-Route planning can be done remotely following the instructions in the e-learning; however we do also discuss progress with the team and offer route planning support- teams will be given time to start planning their qualifying expedition routes, to be completed either during the practice expedition They can have use of our Toughbook laptops to plan their routes in our mobile classrooms.
+Route planning can be done remotely following the instructions in the e-learning; however we do also discuss progress with the team and offer route planning support during the practice expedition.

 The practice expedition should be in a similar environment to the qualifier, and we can work with you to identify the most suitable area for your expeditions.
 Teams will be provided with printed maps and route cards, with their intended routes clearly shown on the maps.
 Supervisors will provide support and additional training where necessary during the practice expedition to help teams reach the required standard for assessment.
 Our teams are usually accompanied for the start of the practice, to allow our staff time to help refine the team's skills and ensure they have the knowledge and abilities to keep each other safe before being left to be self sufficient.